 Again, sit upright, acknowledging the straight lift of your spine, from your sitting bones through the crown of your head.

-Bend your legs and place one knee over the other, keeping the feet flexed and pulling them back inline with the hips.
+Bend your legs and place one knee on the other, keeping the feet flexed and pulling them back in line with the hips.

 Hold for a minimum of 4-6 deep breaths (one inhale and one exhale)